feltus/OSG-KINC/README.md

 An example GEM, 'test.txt', is cloned in the task-files directory in this repository.
 Please inspect this file to see an example of a properly formatted input file.
 The task-files directory also has the corresponding 'test.tar.gz' file.

-Once the input files are placed in the task-files directory, the workflow can be submitted by executing the 'submit' script, with one additional argument representing the number of jobs that you want to submit.
+Once the input files are placed in the task-files directory, the workflow can be submitted by executing the *submit* script, with one additional argument representing the number of jobs that you want to submit.
 For example:

     $ ./submit 1000

 This will submit the workflow, and split the computation into 1000 jobs.
 This is the suggested number of jobs for submitting this test workflow.

+## Customizing the workflow